 Bruce McColl was born in Waterford, Michigan in 1966.
 An ice hockey player in his youth, he attended Cranbrook School and received his BA from Brown University in 1988, while competing on the varsity level for both schools.
 After playing professional ice hockey in Gotland, Sweden, Bruce retired from his life on the ice.
-In 1994, Bruce was awarded an MFA in painting from Wayne State University where he studied with noted painter Robert Wilbert.
+In 1994, Bruce was awarded an MFA in painting from Wayne State University where he studied with noted figurative painter Robert Wilbert.

-Recently, Bruce's paintings were the subject of two solo exhibitions at AVA in Lebanon, NH, and the Alva de Mars Chapel Art Center, St. Anselm College, in Manchester, NH.
-In 2012, Bruce and poet Jim McCord were the subject of the exhibition "Connections: Exploring the Ties between Poet Jim McCord and Painter Bruce McColl" at the Mandeville Gallery, Union College, Schenectady, New York, featuring works created in collaboration over a 10 year span from 2000-2010.
+Since 2010, Bruce has been the subject of multiple solo exhibitions including those at AVA in Lebanon, NH, and the Alva de Mars Chapel Art Center, St. Anselm College, in Manchester, NH.
+In 2012, Bruce and Jim McCord were the subject of the exhibition "Connections: Exploring the Ties between Poet Jim McCord and Painter Bruce McColl" at the Mandeville Gallery, Union College, Schenectady, New York, which featured works created in collaboration over a 10 year span from 2000-2010.
 In 2014, Bruce was the subject of a solo exhibition "Flowers, Orchards and Mountains: Paintings by Bruce McColl" at McGowan Fine Art.
-In June of 2017, Bruce will be exhibiting new watercolor paintings at McGowan Fine Art and highlights of 15 years of paintings and drawings in "Bruce McColl: In Full Bloom" at Southern New Hampshire University.
+In 2017, Bruce exhibited new paintings in "The Color of Seasons" at McGowan Fine Art and highlights of 15 years of paintings and drawings in "Bruce McColl: In Full Bloom" at Southern New Hampshire University.
 In 2019, Bruce will be exhibiting "New Paintings" with Sullivan Fine Art Gallery at Labelle Winery in Portsmouth, NH.

 Bruce has been awarded a Pollock-Krasner Foundation Grant, two Fellowships in Painting from “ArtWorks!” in New Bedford, MA, and two residencies at the Vermont Studio Center in Johnson, VT.
-His work is included in the public collections of the Currier Museum of Art in Manchester, NH; Saint Anselm College in Manchester, NH; and, Union College in Schenectady, NY.
-Bruce is represented by McGowan Fine Art in Concord, New Hampshire.
+His work is included in the permanent collections of the Currier Museum of Art in Manchester, NH; Saint Anselm College in Manchester, NH; and, Union College in Schenectady, NY.